-People living with migraine often hide their symptoms.
+People living with Migraine disease often hide their symptoms.
 Between attacks, we look and behave like everyone else.
-To the untrained eye, it can be difficult to recognize a migraine patient, even in the middle of an attack.
+To the untrained eye, it can be difficult to recognize a Migraine patient, even in the middle of an attack.
 The early warning signs are almost invisible.
 By the time an attack has progressed to a noticeable severity, most of us have already retreated to isolation.
 Hours later, we return to polite society, looking none the worse for our experience.
-No wonder no one understands migraine.
+No wonder no one understands Migraine.
 They’ve never actually seen what it does.

 Nowhere to hide

 There’s one place where it’s difficult to hide Migraine—school.
 The tightly-packed schedules, over-crowded classrooms, and sensory overload creates an unfriendly environment for children with Migraine.
 Many are still learning what it means to have Migraine and haven’t yet developed the social skills to recognize and ask for what they need.
 It’s common for children with Migraine to wait several hours before telling an adult they are having a Migraine attack.

 It would be so simple to permit sunglasses, a wide-brimmed hat, a water bottle, and some ear plugs.
 As an adult with Migraine, these essentials are never far away.
 None of use think twice about using them whenever and wherever needed.
 We have easy access to our prescribed medication and never have to wait to be called on or given permission to get relief.
 Students with Migraine should not be delayed by adult schedules in order to access the treatments prescribed by their doctors.
 We need to take their requests for help seriously.